Arts Integration Specialist, School Support Administrator

 Ms. Silvia Tinajero

-After a almost two years of serving LD East, I will continue to focus on the Arts by supporting students, and teachers in our quest to grow the Arts from Boyle Heights down to South Gate.
+After serving LD East as an Arts Specialist for two years and now into my 3rd year, I hope to continue to focus on the Arts by supporting students, teachers and administrators in our quest to grow the Arts across LD East; from Boyle Heights down to South Gate.
 We are in this together, and I am here to support you!

-- helps learners to develop creative problem-solving skills.
+- help learners to develop creative problem-solving skills.

 - can present difficult concepts visually, making them more easy to understand.

-- helps children with the development of motor skills, language skills, social skills, decision-making, risk-taking, and inventiveness.
+- help children with the development of motor skills, language skills, social skills, decision-making, risk-taking, and inventiveness.

-- teaches learners about color, layout, perspective, and balance: all techniques that are necessary in presentations (visual, digital) of academic work.
+- teaches learners about color, layout, perspective, and balance: all part of the Elements and Principals of Art and Design that are a necessary component in visual & digital academic work.

 - integrated with other disciplines reaches students who might not otherwise be engaged in classwork.